Reviews from Passionate Riders

 Thanks again and best wishes for all your future endeavors.

 I’m still “coming down” from the excitement of attending your mountain bike skills camp.
 Exciting because I have been “winging it” on a mountain bike for the last 20 years.
 There are no more “gray areas”, it’s now black and white.
 I will be practicing and implementing the skills that I learned, for the rest of my mountain bike life.
 When it comes to constructive criticism, I can’t think of anything that could have been improved on and have nothing to add.

 This was a priceless experience that I will never forget.
 I’m amazed at how much better of a rider I have already become.
 With your skills that I learned, I definitely accomplished my goal to become a better and safer mountain bike rider.

 The camp location was a 8 hr. drive for me and well worth it.
 For people that you have that might be “on the fence” about attending one of your camps, tell them that no matter what it takes (time and money), attend a skills camp ASAP.
 It will pay dividends every time they get on the bike.

 Thanks so much for making available such a great bike skills camp.
-Like I was telling Andy as we were finishing up last Sunday, I did my research and knew you guys had a good course but it really exceeded my expectations.
 Your course has given me the foundational skills and en powered me to be the best rider I can according to the effort I put into practicing and working on the skills taught.
-Andy is a great person, instructor and bike handler.
 Also thanks for sending the good info with this email, I really like the figure 8 drill and plan on making it a staple of my practice time.